The Dvorak Zine The Dvorak Simplified Keyboard Layout

 Gabe Carleton-Barnes

-GCB was born and raised in Portland, OR.
-After traveling all over the world for a while, he moved to New York City where he worked as a Mac Genius in the 5th Avenue Apple Store.
-He now works as the operations director for Immigration Equality
+GCB (AKA Gabe Carleton-Barnes) was born and raised in Portland, OR.
+After Oberlin, he worked primarily in non-profit technology and traveled the world, including a 3-year trip to New York City, where he worked as a Mac Genius in the 5th Avenue Apple Store.
+He recently returned to Portland where he is the Tech Guy for the International Living Future Institute, a database consultant, and sometimes a profession Magic player.